deepnight6688/DingTalk_checkin_xiaomi/README.md

 4th setting the phone accessibility->download service ->auto.js on

-The program will check in and out automatically
+The dingtalk will check in and out automatically